stipptracie/Module3_Challenge_Bitcoin/README.md

 **Total Profit = $462.39**       |

 While the first and last day chosen have a higher mean overall, they had a fewer number of profitable trades.

-The first day had a mean profit per trade of **$200.19** but only had 7 profitable trades for a total profit of $1406.40.
-A good day!
+The first day had a mean profit per trade of $200.19 but only had 7 profitable trades for a total profit of $1406.40.
+A GOOD DAY!

 The middle day had a mean profit of $115.98 per trade, with 51 profitable trades for a total profit of $5915.35.
-A VERY good day!
+A VERY GOOD DAY!

 The last day had a mean profit per trade of $115.60 but only had 4 profitable trades, for a total profit of $462.39.
 Profitable, but not the best.

 Based on the three dates I chose, it is noticeable that late in the day and overnight prices vary more than during the business day so there is opportunity to make profit between 14:00 and 23:59.